roynirmal/searchx-front-highlighting/README.md

     ```

 ## Docker Setup
 Go to the [Docker](https://github.com/felipemoraes/searchx#docker) submodule of the main SearchX repository for detailed instructions.
-Remember to specify the URL of the frontend and the required BRANCH in the Dockerfile as shown in `highlight/docker-images/front/Dockerfile`.
+Remember to specify the URL of the front end in the Dockerfile as shown in `highlight/docker-images/front/Dockerfile`.

 # Configuration
 The main production configuration keys are can be found in your `.env` file.
 If the backend runs on the same server as the frontend the default values work for local access.
 If you want access the frontend publicly you need to set at least the `REACT_APP_PUBLIC_URL` key.
 The keys are: